It's hard sometimes getting a good night's sleep. But it's dangerous not to. In all sorts of ways:

-- According to the Centers for Disease Control and Prevention, a lack of sleep has been linked to serious health problems including hypertension, depression, obesity and diabetes to name only a few.
+- According to the Centers for Disease Control and Prevention (CDC), a lack of sleep has been linked to serious health problems including hypertension, depression, obesity and diabetes.

 - The CDC analyzed data from a nationwide telephone health survey and found that nearly 40 percent of respondents reported unintentionally falling asleep during the day at least once in the preceding month.